CerJesus/CS221FinalProject/README.md

 ## Key Techniques

 Some techniques we used were used were gradient boosting, weight regularization, and k-means clustering.
 All mechanisms were coded from scratch using numpy and pandas, allowing us to gain a deeper intuition.
+For more details on our techniques and their results, please view our [final report](reports/final-report.pdf)